Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 If you have insufficient USD preloaded on your card, it will convert the remaining USD you have into baht, and then withdraw the difference from your EUR wallet.
 A currency conversion fee will generally apply in these instances.

 If an international prepaid card isn’t quite what you’re looking for, consider these alternatives:

 - Borderless accounts.
 A virtual bank account designed to streamline the process of withdrawing cash and paying in different currencies, with low fees and transparent exchange rates.
 We like Wise because it offers free ATM withdrawals all around the world.

 - Cash management accounts.
-These are tech-savvy accounts offered by nonbank financial service providers, such as SoFi Money, Aspiration and Betterment.
+These are tech-savvy accounts offered by nonbank financial service providers, Aspiration and Betterment.
 They’re considering because they have a reputation for low fees and offer more flexibility when it comes to managing your money.
 For example, Betterment reimburses you for all ATM and foreign transaction fees.

 - International debit cards.
 Debit cards that won’t ding you for withdrawing money from a foreign ATM or stocking up on souvenirs in a foreign country.